nautobot/nautobot/nautobot/docs/plugins/development.md

 ### Running Performance Tests

-The [`TEST_GENERATE_PERFORMANCE_REPORT`](../configuration/optional-settings.md#test_generate_performance_report) setting defaults to `False` when testing plugins, primarily for backwards-compatibility reasons.
-However, it is a very intuitive way to track the performance baselines of your own tests for your plugins (all you have to do is tag your tests with `performance`) and do `invoke performance-test` to get the time to run your tests.
+You need to install `django-slowtests` as a part of your plugin dev dependency to run performance tests.
+It has a very intuitive way to measure the performance of your own tests for your plugins (all you have to do is tag your tests with `performance`) and do `invoke performance-test` to get the time to run your tests.
+Checkout [Performance Test](../development/testing.md##performance_tests) for more detail.

 ```python
 @tag("performance")